marcvador03/cub3d/mlx42/docs/Textures.md

 * Can be interpreted as a painter's "canvas".
 * Can be created FROM a texture or an empty buffer!
 * Carries more information besides what the image buffer is such as instance count.
-* Also holds pixel data but is shared among its instances, it is not loaded from disk but stored in memory.
+* Also holds pixel d but is shared among its instances, it is not loaded from disk but stored in memory.

 ## Example